-We are in the process of attempting to integrate with the FFE to be able to sell qualified health plans to individuals and families in the states in which the FFE operates, particularly those individuals and families eligible for subsidies in connection with their purchase of health insurance as a result of health care reform.
-Pursuant to health care reform laws and regulations, the purchase of qualified health plans must occur through a health insurance exchange, which means that a part of the purchasing process will occur on the FFE website and through FFE systems.
+We are in the process of attempting to establish a relationship with the FFM so that we may sell qualified health insurance plans to health care reform subsidy eligible individuals and families in a scalable and efficient manner over the Internet in the 36 states in which the FFM operates the state's health insurance exchange.
+Pursuant to health care reform laws and regulations, the purchase of qualified health plans must occur through a government-run health insurance exchange, which means that a part of the purchasing process will occur on the FFM website and through its systems.
 We are also dependent on these systems to convey to health insurance carriers that we are the agent in connection with the purchase of health insurance and should receive commissions for a sale.
+While we have been able to sell qualified health plans through the FFM, the experience is cumbersome, often involves telephonic interaction between the customer and our customer care centers and the FFM's website, technology and systems often do not work properly.
+Moreover, the process for enrolling individuals outside of the open enrollment period is mainly telephonic.
+These circumstances have had, and may continue to have, a significant negative impact on our ability to convert subsidy-eligible individuals and families into members.
+With respect to states operating their own health insurance exchanges, we have experienced similar issues or have not been able to establish relationships to enroll subsidy-eligible individuals and families.
+If we do not establish a scalable and efficient online enrollment experience with government run health insurance exchanges, our ability to convert subsidy-eligible individuals into members will be harmed and our business, operating results and financial condition will be harmed as well.

-To date the FFE website and systems have not worked properly and many individuals cannot get through the process of purchasing health insurance using them.
-Moreover, the process of applying for a subsidy and to purchase a qualified health plan on the FFE is cumbersome and difficult to complete.
-Assuming we complete integration with the FFE and are permitted by the FFE to enroll individuals to be able to complete the process of purchasing a qualified health plan and to convert into members for which we receive commission revenue.
-If the FFE website experience remains unstable, the experience of applying for qualified health plans and subsidies remains cumbersome, or we are not properly identified by FFE systems as the agent of record on health insurance plan sales, we will suffer a reduction in our membership and our commission revenue and our business, operating results and financial condition will be harmed.
+FFM's website, technology and systems have not worked properly, and we have encountered problems in integrating with it to provide a stable, easy to use and scalable solution.
+Assuming we complete integration with the FFM and are permitted to enroll individuals into qualified health plans through the FFM, we would be dependent upon FFM systems and its website experience for individuals to be able to complete the process of purchasing a qualified health plan and to convert into members for which we receive commission revenue.
+If the FFM website experience remains unstable, the experience of applying for qualified health plans and subsidies remains cumbersome, or we are not properly identified by FFM systems as the agent of record on health insurance plan sales, we will suffer a reduction in our membership and our commission revenue and our business, operating results and financial condition will be harmed.